-In 1994, Pittwater Council installed the present line meters, however, the existing pipeline remained and ultimately became inefficient due to breakages, illegal connections and access difficulties.
+In 1994, Pittwater Council installed line meters, however, the existing pipeline remained and ultimately became inefficient due to breakages, illegal connections and access difficulties.
 There was also an increasing concern of pollution of the pipeline from ground water as some sections had been buried underground.

 In 1997, Sydney Water confirmed that a preliminary water servicing strategy has been developed and would cost $3m to construct (approx $10,000 per household).
 This would have to be paid for by residents.
 A wastewater strategy would be additional.

 In May 2002, Pittwater Council declared that the emergency water line distribution system would be disconnected and the water tank with a tap for emergency use would be reinstated.
 This decision followed Council’s liability concerns where water was being delivered to residents by a sub-standard system.